mor-sa/assignment-3-2-211896535_205543606/README.md

-comment: all updates from 16-6 are for client side
-# Assigment 3.2 READme
+# League Management Website - Server Side
 ## creators
 Ben Margalit - 211896535
 Mor Saranga - 205543606

-We create an cool server side application
+This is the server side for our League Management Website for our web course in the university.

 ## Link to our API

 [link](https://app.swaggerhub.com/apis/benmarga/Task3.1/1.0.0)

 ## About

-we implement all the bonuses:
+we've implemented all the bonuses:

 - coach page
 - favorite games